FrancisGuedes/to-do-list/README.md

 npm run build
 ```

-#### Work in progress, come check it out from time to time! :relaxed: :pencil2: :computer:
+#### Work in progress, come and check it out from time to time! :relaxed: :pencil2: :computer: